Frequently Asked Questions

 Sadly the UK is poorly equipped to deal with old ghost gear.

-At this time there is no facility in the UK that can deal with old, dirty ghost nets and nowhere that can recycle creels (crab/lobster pots).
+At this time we are working closely with a facility that can deal with old, dirty ghost nets.
+We are not aware of anywhere that can recycle creels (crab/lobster pots).

 Ghost nets that can be recycled include nylon and monofilament.
-Polypropylene unfortunately is valueless and makes up a large proportion of the nets Ghost Fishing UK are finding.
-Likewise, lobster pots and ‘creels’ are hard to recycle when recovered.
+Polypropylene makes up a large proportion of the nets Ghost Fishing UK are finding.
+We work with initiatives such as Ocean Plastic Pots who create a recycling pathway to keep it out of landfill.
+Lobster pots and ‘creels’ are hard to recycle when recovered so we aim to give them back to the fisheries where possible.

 Q: Do you record any data and where does it go?

-Our data goes to universities, the Global Ghost Gear Initiative and any parties interested in our citizen science, such as Seasearch UK.
+Our data goes to universities and any parties interested in our citizen science, such as Seasearch UK.

 Q: Why don’t you just buy your own boat?